Sean Rigg: Bristol Rovers

-Rigg joined the Bristol Rovers-backed Bristol Academy of Sport at Filton College in 2004, and earned his first professional contract in the summer of 2006.
+Rigg joined the Bristol Rovers-backed Bristol Academy of Sport at Filton College in 2004 and earned his first professional contract in the summer of 2006.
 He made his league debut on 19 August 2006, coming on as a substitute in the second half against Milton Keynes Dons.
-The next month he signed a new deal to keep him at Rovers until summer 2008.
+The next month, he signed a new deal to keep him at Rovers until summer 2008.

 On 11 November 2006, he suffered a double fracture of the jaw after being punched in an FA Cup first-round match by Barrow defender James Cotterill.
 The match and incident were televised.
 Rigg had to drink through a straw and eat with a teaspoon following the attack.
 Cotterill was later jailed for four months for the assault, and suspended from football by The FA, having pleaded guilty to grievous bodily harm.
 Rigg managed to recover to match fitness within six weeks, having had a plate put in to help speed up the healing process.

-He returned to the first team by January, and helped Rovers to a play-off place.
+By January, he returned to the first team and helped Rovers to a play-off place.
 He then scored against Lincoln City in a 7–4 aggregate win at the play-off semi-final, and made an appearance as a substitute against Shrewsbury Town in the final; the game was won 3–1, and Rovers were promoted into League One.
+Rigg was named Bristol Rovers Young Player of the Year.
 A regular in the 2007–08 season, he scored his first senior goal in a 1–1 home draw with Northampton Town on 12 March, and finished the campaign with 38 appearances to his name.

 Rigg joined Conference National side Grays Athletic on a one-month loan in September 2008.
 He played six games at the New Recreation Ground.
 At the end of the season Paul Trollope placed Rigg on the transfer list, having used Rigg only ten times in 2008–09.

 In August 2009, Rigg signed for Forest Green Rovers, a club where he had spent some time as a youth player, on a one-month loan.
 He scored six minutes into his debut for Forest Green against Rushden & Diamonds.
-The loan was extended for a further month and Rigg enjoyed a rich vein of scoring form, scoring seven goals in nineteen games.
+The loan was extended for a further month and Rigg enjoyed a rich vein of scoring form, scoring seven goals in 19 games.